-Online payment by Visa or Mastercard is required to register and secure your place on an APLS course.
-In special circumstances, payment can be received by Bank Direct Deposit, cheque and/or bank cheque.
-To discuss these options, contact APLS on 03 8672 2800.
+Online payment by Visa, Mastercard or AMEX is required to register and secure your place on an APLS course.
+In special circumstances, by contacting firstname.lastname@example.org an invoice can be issued and payment can be received by Electronic Funds Transfer (EFT).

 Preparation is essential to get the best outcomes from your APLS course.

 Completing the APLS online learning is mandatory before attending a face-to-face course.
 A strong understanding of this content will be assumed during scenarios, workshops and skill stations, which aim to build on knowledge already gained from the APLS manual and online learning.